Eykthirnyr/UniFi_Automated_Consoles_Backup/README.md

 3. **Browser Control**:
    - Google Chrome is controlled via Selenium for automation tasks.
 Ensure Chrome is installed and accessible.

-### Recommendations
-- **Secure Network Configuration**:
-  - Restrict access to sensitive network locations.
-  - Use firewalls to control outbound/inbound traffic.

-- **Local Machine Security**:
-  - Keep the host system updated.
-  - Run the application in a secure environment.

-- **Error Handling**:
-  - Regularly monitor logs for issues.
-  - Test connectivity after changes to the UniFi environment.

----

-## How It Works

-### Self-Contained Design
-- The application is entirely contained in a single Python script.
-- Dependencies are installed automatically upon execution.
-- No additional setup or external services are required.

-### Backup Workflow
-1. **Login**:
-   - Manual login occurs in a controlled Chrome instance.
-   - Cookies are saved for session persistence.

-2. **Backup Retrieval**:
-   - Selenium navigates to the backup URL.
-   - Files are downloaded and renamed with a `<ConsoleName>_` prefix.
-   - Backups are stored in a date-based folder hierarchy.

-3. **Scheduled Jobs**:
-   - Flask-APScheduler runs periodic tasks for backups and connectivity checks.

 ---